confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

   WHERE rel0.ROWTIME >= BEGINNING() AND rel1.ROWTIME >= BEGINNING();
 ```

-Furthermore, specifying streaming versus PIT behavior in this way is somewhat implicit and thus may not be totally intuitive to users.
+Furthermore, specifying streaming versus pull behavior in this way is somewhat implicit and thus may not be totally intuitive to users.
 The above query could potentially be interpreted by a user to mean, "give me all the rows from the join of these tables and return the final result when the query is complete."
-In other words, it can reasonably be interpreted as a PIT query.
+In other words, it can reasonably be interpreted as a pull query.

 ### **Separate streaming and interactive interaction modes**

 The interaction mode approach would use a configuration parameter (`ksql.client.mode`), settable within the session, KSQL server configuration file, JDBC connection properties, CLI etc. Any query run with `ksql.client.mode` set to `streaming` would yield streaming results.
-Any query run with `ksql.client.mode` set to `interactive` would yield PIT results.
+Any query run with `ksql.client.mode` set to `interactive` would yield point-in-time results.
 The reasoning behind this approach was that any KSQL connection/session that is already running a streaming query can't be used for anything else anyways.
-Interleaving streaming and PIT queries from an application would require separate sessions/connections/requests, so explicitly setting the interaction mode in these cases would solve the problem of streaming versus PIT differentiation.
+Interleaving streaming and pull queries from an application would require separate sessions/connections/requests, so explicitly setting the interaction mode in these cases would solve the problem of streaming versus point-in-time differentiation.

 However, this approach really breaks down in the context of the CLI experience.
 Making it as easy as possible for users to rapidly prototype and experiment with different queries is of critical importance to us.
 Requiring users to repeatedly set the client interaction mode before running different kinds of queries would just be too burdensome, on a critical usability path.